MalcolmAnderson/uService_stub/README.md

 	Test 1 - fake starts pointing to the service on 4200
 	Test 2 - fake audit history contains changes to configuration.
 	test 3 - send a "ResetToDefault" message, and fake reconfigures itself from config file
--test 4 - send message to point to 4200, see change
+- test 4 - send message to point to 4200, see change
---restart service - see that it points to 4100
+-- restart service - see that it points to 4100
---send message to point to 4200, see change
+-- send message to point to 4200, see change
 		send "SaveConfiguration" message
 		restart service - see that it points to 4200
 		send ResetToDefault (read configuration file) - see that it points to 4200